django-fluent/django-fluent-contents/docs/cms.rst

 ------------------------

 The ``example`` application also demonstrates how to switch layouts dynamically.
-This happens fully client-side.
-Currently, the API of the "placeholder editor" needs to be accessed directly, notably:
+This happens entirely client-side.
+Currently, the JavaScript API methods of the "placeholder editor" needs to be accessed directly, notably:

 .. js:function:: cp_tabs.hide()